Musaveershaik/aws-fullstack-inventory-app-deployment/README.md

 - **VPC**: Provides a secure environment for running the applications.
 - **Public Subnet**: Allows internet access.
 - **Private Subnet**: Does not allow internet access.
+- **API Gateway**: Manages and routes API requests to the backend application.

 ## Project Structure